Case Study · UX/UI & Product Design

 Madrid's rental paradox

 Madrid is booming, yet the rental market is constrained.
 Outdated filters like permanent contracts fail to recognise modern realities.
-This locks out solvent tenants and leaves Hosts with a limited, homogenised pool of candidates.
+This locks out solvent tenants and leaves hosts with a limited, homogenised pool of candidates.

 The challenge: